mohamedhayibor/check-question/README.md

 ## Raison d'être

 Everybody becomes happy with better questions.
-They yield better answers and just makes the internet (world) better.
+They yield better answers and just makes the internet (world) better. :sunglasses:

 English is my third language and I have been drilled by the strict rule of asking ["wh" type questions](https://en.wikipedia.org/wiki/Question#wh) and respecting the structure: